 EID Architecture, Shanghai

-It also features a recent competition entry by EID Architecture, Shimao Fuzhou 518 project.
+It also features a recent competition entry by EID Architecture, the Shimao Fuzhou 518 project.
 The design of Shimao Fuzhou Tower is intended as an exploration of sensible approaches to supertall building design today.
-In contrast to many form driven twisting towers, Shimao Fuzhou Tower aims to balance the architectural concept with structure optimization, whilst creating iconic and futuristic landmark with remarkable economy and efficiency.
-Collaborating with structural engineers from Arup, an innovative structure solution was achieved through outrigger trusses coupled with columns of mega-structure system.
+In contrast to many form driven twisting towers, Shimao Fuzhou Tower aims to balance the architectural concept with structure optimization, whilst creating an iconic and futuristic landmark with remarkable economy and efficiency.
+Collaborating with structural engineers from Arup, an innovative structure solution was achieved through outrigger trusses, coupled with columns of mega-structure system.
 Working with the twisting envelope, this optimized structural system is engineered to remove the diagonal frames typically associated with the mega-structure.
-It provides maximum structural efficiency and minimizing the interference to the views by the diagonals.
+It provides maximum structural efficiency and minimizes interference to the views by the diagonals.